vivirox/docs/security/hipaa-compliance.md

 # HIPAA Security Compliance Guide

-This document outlines the HIPAA security compliance standards and automated checks for the Gradiant Ascent codebase.
+This document outlines the HIPAA security compliance standards and automated checks for the Pixelated Empathy codebase.

 ## Overview

-As a healthcare application handling Protected Health Information (PHI), Gradiant Ascent must adhere to HIPAA security standards, particularly those related to:
+As a healthcare application handling Protected Health Information (PHI), Pixelated Empathy must adhere to HIPAA security standards, particularly those related to:

 1. **Technical Safeguards**: Implementation of security measures to protect electronic PHI
 2. **Access Controls**: Mechanisms to ensure appropriate access to PHI